Navigation

 g.
 Copy of the Membership Directory (to be saved by the Archivist)

 h.
-Requests for proposals for proceeds of Love Notes concerts of other current fund-raising projects (to be saved by the Allocations Chair or other relevant Chair)
+Requests for proposals for proceeds of current fund-raising projects (to be saved by the Allocations Chair or other relevant Chair)

 i.
-Record of Love Notes allocations (to be saved by Allocations Chair and handed to Archivist)
+Record of allocations (to be saved by Allocations Chair and handed to Archivist)

 j.
-Records of Love Notes committee meetings, especially of those proceedings helpful to future committees working on this project
+Records of fundraiser committee meetings, especially of those proceedings helpful to future committees working on this project

 k.
-Two copies of the Love Notes program (to be saved by the Archivist)
+Two copies of the fundraiser program (to be saved by the Archivist)

 l.
 Notes concerning one-time projects/donations, e.g. West Cemetery Mural, bench donated to Amherst Commons, etc. (to be saved by the committee chair and handed to the Archivist)